amirnissim/okqa/README.rst

 open-shot - Open Knesset Question & Answers
 ===========================================

-This repository holds the code for `hasadna`_ project to support open Primary election.
-The code contains a django project for a spcific party and allows the party members to ask and upvote questions and for candidates to answer.
+This repository holds the code for `hasadna`_ project to support open municipal elections.
+The code contains a django project for a spcific municipality and allows the citizens to ask and upvote questions and for candidates to answer.

 You are invited to fork the code, improve the design and send a pull request